caes3ar/issues/README.md

 # issues
-Repository to store executable representations of issues
+Repository to store executable representations of issues in separate branches.